 Staff who retire from the University of Canterbury are entitled to retain access to some UC Library services for life.

 - Access to databases and other online resources is very limited, as licensing agreements usually only allow access to current students and staff.

 Setting up or renewing a library account

-The form needs to be signed off by the department you worked in and then sent to HR.
+The form needs to be approved by the department you worked in and then sent to HR.
 If you have any questions about this form, please contact HR.
-For more information please see Guideline: Services for Visitors (PDF 33KB).
+For more information please see Guideline: Services for Visitors.

-Please note these forms are on the HR intranet site and requires an active UC staff login; if you are unable to access the form please contact library staff for a copy.
+Please note this form requires an active UC staff login; if you are unable to access the form please contact library staff for a copy.

 Frequently Asked Questions